DetectiveLiAssociates/judge-of-hell-42-minishell-tester/README.md

 - make - your your minishell.c using your own Makefile into executable ./minishell

-- It's because, Judge of Hell will Run your minishell LIVE during the Testing
+- It's because, Judge of Hell will Test-Run your minishell LIVE during the Testing

 - RUN:   ./judge-of-hell

 ## How to Download